RedFoxFinn/BitSights/README.md

 - Market value (price of the day) given in EUR
 - Date format YYYY-MM-DD

+DISCLAIMER: The tool cannot do any reliable predictions into the future, only to analyse historical data of market values.

 ## Features

 - Date range user input
 - Longest downward (bearish) trend AND longest upward (bullish) trend within given date range
 - Date of highest trading volume within given date range and volume on that day in EUR
 - Insights for given date range:
-    - Prediction of best day to buy BTC
+    - Best day to buy BTC (note: historical data)
-    - Prediction of best day to sell BTC
+    - Best day to sell BTC (note: historical data)
     - Advices against buying and selling if market value trend on date range is bearish

 ## Development status